-Go.
+Wörthersee Treffen: Go.
 Just go.
-Bit late this year (what with having finished and all), so go next year.
+Bit late this year, so go next year.
 It can’t really be described in words, but the atmosphere, people, cars, setting - everything - is worth seeing.
 If the whole world behaved like the people at Wörthersee did this week, there’d be no war.
 Magic.
 Disneyland for VW owners.

-Those classy, classy Swedes.
-They achieve one of the most sought-after accolades in the industry with its S60 Polestar M3 rival by setting a Nordschleife record, but doesn’t tell anyone until long after they’ve lost it.
+Volvo S60 Polestar 'Ring record - Those classy, classy Swedes.
+They achieve one of the most sought-after accolades in the industry in its S60 Polestar M3 rival, but doesn’t tell anyone until long after they’ve lost it.
 Volvo’s getting serious about its performance arm, it would seem, and I’m certainly not complaining.

 Volvo’s got a double whammy - albeit through parent company Geely.
-Not only does its acquisition of a chunk in Proton and control of the British sports car firm give Lotus a safe (ish) haven to collect itself and move onwards, it means the next generation of Polestars could be Lotus-influenced.
+Not only does Geely's acquisition of a chunk in Proton and control of the British sportscar firm give Lotus a safe (ish) haven to collect itself and move onwards, it means the next generation of Polestars could be Lotus-influenced.
 S90 Polestar as the next Lotus Carlton anyone?
 Yes, me too.

-Where’s Chris Bangle when you need him?
-With that overdone grille it’s just not what it could have been, despite my excitement at the preview image.
+BMW 8 Series concept: With that overdone grille it’s just not what it could have been, despite my excitement at the preview image.
 That said, it’s not impossible to rescue - slim that grille down to make it around half the height, and it’ll regain some of that flat-nosed menace which the original 8 was dripping with.
-That, with the M760i’s 601bhp 6.6-litre V12?
-Much better.